Sporotrichosis is a long-term (chronic) skin infection that is caused by a fungus called Sporothrix schenckii.

 - Bone infection

-- Complications from medications -- amphotericin B can have serious side effects
+- Complications from medicines -- amphotericin B can have serious side effects

 - Lung and breathing problems (such as pneumonia)